FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 4. Use in Flavors

-In flavor applications, geranium oil is used to impart a floral and slightly fruity note.
-It is commonly found in flavor categories such as confectionery, beverages, and baked goods.
-The typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and the specific application.
-Geranium oil is relatively stable under normal processing conditions but can be sensitive to high heat and prolonged exposure to air, which may lead to oxidation.
+In the flavor industry, geranium oil is used to impart floral and rosy notes to a variety of products, including beverages, candies, and baked goods.
+It serves as a functional ingredient that enhances the complexity and depth of flavor systems.
+Typical use levels in finished food or beverage products range from 0.1 to 10 ppm, depending on the desired intensity and product type.
+Geranium oil is relatively stable under normal processing conditions, but care should be taken to avoid prolonged exposure to heat and light, which can degrade its aromatic compounds.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature